Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Evaluation Metrics

 \subsection{Crash Detection Accuracy}

 Crash Detection Accuracy measures a model's ability to correctly classify video segments as containing a crash event, either as a binary (crash vs. non-crash) or multi-class (e.g., rear-end collision, side impact, pedestrian accident) classification task.
-It is typically reported as the percentage of correct predictions over a test set.
-For instance, VERA achieves 86.55\% accuracy on the UCF-Crime dataset for binary crash detection, while CrashLLM reports over 92\% accuracy on multi-class classification using the CrashEvent dataset \cite{wang2024name, fan2024learning, soomro2018ucfcrime}.
-This metric is critical for evaluating model robustness across diverse crash scenarios, particularly when trained on datasets like DAD or CADP \cite{chan2016dashcam, bao2019cadp}.
+It is typically reported as the percentage of correct predictions over a test set.This metric is critical for evaluating model robustness across diverse crash scenarios, particularly when trained on datasets like DAD or CADP \cite{chan2016dashcam, bao2019cadp}.
 However, accuracy alone may be insufficient for imbalanced datasets, where metrics like F1-score, which considers both precision and recall, are often used to account for false positives and negatives \cite{tang2023video}.
 The Area Under the ROC Curve (AUC) is another widely used metric that evaluates the model's ability to distinguish between classes across all classification thresholds \cite{abdalla2024video}.
+For instance, VERA achieves an AUC of 86.55\% on the UCF-Crime dataset for binary crash detection \cite{wang2024name, soomro2018ucfcrime}, while CrashLLM demonstrates substantial improvements on the CrashEvent dataset, boosting the average F1-score from 34.9\% to 53.8\% across crash classification tasks \cite{fan2024learning}.